-Manchester United face Tottenham Hotspur at Old Trafford on Monday night following their woeful 3-2 defeat by Brighton on Sunday.
+Manchester United face Tottenham Hotspur at Old Trafford on Monday night following their woeful 3-2 defeat to Brighton on Sunday.
 Jose Mourinho’s side must bounce back with a win against a Spurs team who have won their two opening fixtures of the campaign, including a 3-1 victory over newly-promoted Fulham last weekend.

 The Reds are in danger of falling behind the pace of front-runners Manchester City and Liverpool already, so it is crucial they find a way to win.
 A post-mortem examination took place after the Brighton defeat and left United fans still reeling over shocking defensive performances, as well as the inability to create a clear-cut chance having been two goals down at half-time.